amitofsk/dandy/docs/Dandy.md

  ```python
  py --version
  ```
-Python comes with a minimalist Integrated Developement Environment (IDE) named IDLE.
+Python comes with a minimalist Integrated Development Environment (IDE) named IDLE.
 This tutorial assumes you will use IDLE to write Python code that will be run on the computer.
 However, you can use another IDE such as PyCharm or Thonny if you prefer, or you can use your favorite text editor.

 ### 3.3 Install the pyserial library